tdwg/rs.tdwg.org/process/process-vocabulary.md

 In many cases, the organizing class will be a well-known class previously defined by TDWG or some other organization.
 Examples in Darwin Core are `dwc:Occurrence` and `dcterms:Location`.
 However, it is also possible to create a "convenience" class within the `tdwgutility:` namespace solely for the purpose of organizing related terms.
 For example, Audubon Core uses the class `tdwgutility:ResourceCreation` to group property terms related to the creation of multimedia resources.
 Terms in the `tdwgutility:` namespace are not generally governed by any standard, so organizational class terms can be added as necessary without going through any official change process.

-### 5.2.1 Using categories
+### 4.2.1 Using categories

 In order to use categories, edit the configuration section of the build script so that the value of `organized_in_categories` is `True`.
 Then create Python lists containing corresponding values for `display_order`, `display_labels`, `display_commnets`, and `display_id`.
 When the script builds the page, it will use these data to organize the terms and create appropriate section headings and notes for the categories.
 See the notebook `build-page-categories.ipynb` in the `process/page_build_scripts` directory of the rs.tdwg.org repository for an example.

-# 6 Generating JSON-LD for controlled vocabularies
+# 5 Generating JSON-LD for controlled vocabularies

 In order to make controlled vocabularies as widely available as possible, multi-lingual translations of the term labels and definitions should be made available in as many languages as possible.
 A Python script (build-json-ld.ipynb) to generate JSON-LD is avaialable in the `cv_json_ld` directory.
 It can be run from any location, so maintenance groups should use it to generate JSON-LD representations of their controlled vocabularies on their own sites.
 This JSON-LD can then be used by developers to create multilingual tools to make it easier for users to select the right concept and acquire the controlled value string or IRI associated with that concept.

 Because the JSON-LD can easily be ingested, it can also be used to build multilingual web applications.
 Some Javascript code and an HTML file for a simple web page is also available in the directory.
 To see the page in action, visit [this page](https://heardlibrary.github.io/digital-scholarship/lod/json_ld_test/display-cv.html).
+NOTE on 2024-03-04, the management of translations documentation is still being worked out.

 # 6 Reference